livetechhelper/symfony-bref-starter/readme.md

 serverless remove --stage=prod
 ```

+This might fail sometimes as you cannot delete a non-empty bucket in S3, so you might have to go and find the bucket, empty it and then re-run.
+If it still fails, you can try and delete the bucket itself then re-run.
+If all else fails, find the cloudformation stack in AWS and delete it from there.

 *Note, this will NOT remove any DBs, certs or domains you have configured inside AWS, you will have to do those manually if you want to remove them*

 ### Creating Your Database(s) [TODO]